Pretty similar to Aussie Bites!

-I’ve already reviewed the Costco Aussie Bites here and last time I was at Costco I saw this product that resemble the Aussie Bites, just a tad smaller.
+I’ve already reviewed the Costco Aussie Bites here and last time I was at Costco I saw this product that resembles the Aussie Bites, just a tad smaller.
 Today I’m reviewing the Costco Paleo Bites by Universal Bakery.

 First of all, I prefer the Aussie Bites and so does Sean.
 These are okay but they’re nothing special.
 They’re a little bit dry and don’t have a ton of flavor.
 I also found they weren’t that satisfying.
 They taste similar to Aussie Bites, just not quite as good.
 These Paleo Bites are basically almonds, coconut chips, chia seeds and pumpkin seeds with some honey and cinnamon to add a touch of flavor.
 If you’re looking for a tasty enough, healthy paleo snack then these would meet your needs, if you’re looking for a flavorful, soft, moist healthy breakfast item you might want to consider other options.

 The Universal Bakery Paleo Bites cost $12.99 Canadian for a 680 gram tub.
-I think these are a little expensive for what you get but they’re organic, grain free and have the word “paleo” on them so that’s why they’re on the pricier side.
+I think these are a little expensive for what you get but they’re organic, grain-free and have the word “paleo” on them so that’s why they’re on the pricier side.

 These freeze well and the plastic round resealable tub makes it easy to freeze them and just take a few out when you want to enjoy them.
 The best before date is also about three months from the date I purchased them.